mcarlson/rheses/README.md

 Allow you to access your files from `/mydreemapp/` here: [http://localhost:8080/mydreemapp/](http://localhost:8080/mydreemapp/)

-If you would like a pace from which to serve Dreem projects without placing them in the root, you can use `/projects` by specifing the `DREEM_PROJECTS_ROOT` environment variable on the command line.
+If you would like a pace from which to serve Dreem projects without placing them in the root, you can use the special `/projects` path by specifing the `DREEM_PROJECTS_ROOT` environment variable on the command line.
 For example:

     DREEM_PROJECTS_ROOT="../apps/demos/" ./bin/teemserver

 Will mount the `../apps/demos/` directory under the `/projects` url [http://localhost:8080/projects/](http://localhost:8080/projects/).
-Note: `/projects` is a special URL, this is not a general purpose route mapping.

 loading external components
 ---------------------------